Hashim Jalilul Alam Aqamaddin: Malcolm McArthur's arrival and report

 Malcolm McArthur during Brunei's turbulent 1904 period, becoming became a crucial character in the sultanate's survival.
 Sarawak's chiefs were taken aback when McArthur arrived in Brunei in May 1904; they had anticipated Brunei's easy annexation.
 Brooke's hopes of incorporating the remaining parts of Brunei were blocked when McArthur's expedition exposed an alternative situation.
 Brooke's dreams of becoming a great man were destroyed by McArthur's prompt steps and the upcoming report.
 Although Brooke was sceptical of McArthur's assessment's quickness, McArthur finished the job in just three months, which marked a major change in Brunei's future and British policy.

-McArthur's original three-month mission in Brunei was prolonged by unanticipated events, namely the smallpox epidemic that occurred in June–August of 1904.
+McArthur's original three-month mission in Brunei was prolonged by unanticipated events, namely the smallpox epidemic that occurred in June–August 1904.
 Sultan Hashim was struck, upon McArthur's arrival, by his friendliness and kindness of spirit, which distinguished him much from past encounters with British officials.
 McArthur's choice to stay longer in Brunei helped him establish a close relationship with the Sultan, who valued his attempts to learn about the palace and its populace.
 Their relationship became so close that, in sharp contrast to his earlier petitions against previous British Consuls, the Sultan personally supported McArthur's appointment as Brunei's first British Resident following the Treaty's signature.

 Compared to earlier British officials, McArthur's extensive fact-finding trip in Brunei uncovered a radically different viewpoint.
 McArthur had a more tolerant perspective of Sultan Hashim in contrast to the negative opinions of his predecessors, such as Hewett, who condemned the Sultan for allegedly unfulfilled pledges and lawlessness.
 The Sultan was seen by him as honourable but also rather oblivious to outside events, frequently surrounded by advisors, and reluctant to assume accountability.
 McArthur observed Sultan Hashim's frequent isolation in his palace and his reliance on rumours to learn about the outside world.

 When McArthur heard about Sultan Hashim's letter to Sultan Abdul Hamid II, he responded to it not with criticism but with sympathy.
 McArthur thought the Sultan's actions were unfair because he felt abandoned and abused by the British, which drove him to act in desperation.
 McArthur noted that the Sultan's brutal treatment at the hands of the British was a major contributing factor to his seeming disobedience of treaty duties.
 In spite of this, McArthur also pointed out, with a laugh, how ironic Sultan Hashim's goals were in light of Brunei's unstable situation.
 Instead of going into further detail, he offered a more nuanced assessment of the circumstances underlying Sultan Hashim's behaviour and emotions.